 14. Do Odd Jobs

 Canvas your community for such odd jobs as shoveling snow, washing cars, mowing lawns, weeding gardens, etc. The elderly, single mothers and busy couples may be more than delighted to have these time-consuming jobs taken off their hands.
-Here's an idea for a uniquely odd job.
+See if TaskRabbit operates in your area or check out the "gigs" section of your local Craigslist page for opportunities.

 15. Monetize Your Web Site or Blog